mikeroyal/Developer-Handbook/README.md

   Developer Handbook
 </h1>

-#### A Developer Handbook covering a variuous of Computer Architectures, Programming languages, Security, Networking, Game Developemnt, Graphics programming, Agile Development, etc..
+#### A Developer Handbook covering a variuous of Computer Architectures, Programming languages, Security, Networking, Game Developement, Graphics programming, Agile Development, etc..
 This handbook also includes the Applications, Frameworks, Libraries and Tools that will make you a better and more efficient developer within each of Development.

 # Table of Contents